 Brian is the biblical worldview lead specialist at BJU Press.
 He holds a PhD in theology and has worked at BJU Press for 17 years.
 His work focuses primarily on Christian-worldview shaping for the Press's social studies and language arts product lines.
 He was a contributing writer to Biblical Worldview: Creation, Fall, Redemption.

 Jenny holds an MEd in elementary education, an EdS in educational leadership, and an EdD in curriculum and instruction.
-She also has SCACS and AACS professional certification and is a member of the National Association of Elementary School Principals, the International Society for Technology in Education, and the South Carolina Association of Educational Technology.
-She has served as a music teacher, elementary teacher, assistant principal, and principal; assistant to dean of BJU’s School of Fine Arts & Communication; fine arts coordinator, and educational speaker and workshop facilitator.
+She has SCACS and AACS professional certification and is a member of the National Association of Elementary School Principals, the International Society for Technology in Education, and the South Carolina Association of Educational Technology.
+In addition, she is a Certified Educator for Google, Ozobot, Kahoot!, Nearpod, Edpuzzle, and Screencast-o-matic.
+Jenny has served as a teacher, assistant principal, and principal and thoroughly enjoys opportunities to interact with educators while serving as an educational speaker and workshop facilitator.
 Currently, Jenny is an Educational Technology manager at BJU Press and teaches in the online graduate education program at BJU.

 Becky has a BS in elementary education and an MEd with the emphasis on teaching and learning.
 She has spent 35 years in elementary education and early childhood development, working to prepare young children for later learning.
 She has taught teacher-training classes and currently serves as the Early Learning Consultant for BJU Press.

-Over 30 years ago, Cindy first stepped into the classroom as a teacher.
-She has served in the field of education on three continents, teaching a variety of ages and subjects.
-But she has a special place in her heart for elementary students.
-She spent two years in China as an administrator and a teacher trainer, helping Chinese nationals to use BJU Press materials to teach and shape their students’ worldview.
+Cindy’s passion for Christian education began over 30 years ago.
+She has served on three continents teaching a variety of ages and subjects.
+Her heart lies with the elementary-age student.
+She spent two years in China as an administrator and teacher trainer helping Chinese nationals use BJU Press materials to teach and shape their students’ worldview.
 She currently is a National Consultant for BJU Press.

 Christine holds a BS and an MEd in English education from Bob Jones University.
 She has both SC state certification for Grades 7–12 and AACS advanced professional certification.
 She has taught middle school English language arts for over 20 years at Bob Jones Academy.
 In addition, she maintains the middle school library and has taught various other courses, such as Bible and study skills.
 She has also been a workshop speaker at various conferences, director of a literacy and communication summer program at BJU, and the author of many articles on teaching and technology.
 Outside the classroom, Christine enjoys spending time with her husband and three children and serving in her local church.